This article describes health care providers involved in primary care, nursing care, and specialty care.

 - The term "generalist" often refers to medical doctors (MDs) and doctors of osteopathic medicine (DOs) who specialize in internal medicine, family practice, or pediatrics.

 - Obstetrician/Gynecologists (OB/GYNs) are doctors who specialize in obstetrics and gynecology, including women's health care, wellness, and prenatal care.
-Many women use an OB/GYN as their primary care provider.
+Many women use an OB/GYN as their PCP.

 - Nurse practitioners (NPs) are nurses with graduate training.
-They can serve as a primary care provider in family medicine (FNP), pediatrics (PNP), adult care (ANP), or geriatrics (GNP).
+They can serve as a PCP in family medicine (FNP), pediatrics (PNP), adult care (ANP), or geriatrics (GNP).
 Others are trained to address women's health care (common concerns and routine screenings) and family planning.
 NPs can prescribe medicines.

 - A physician assistant (PA) can provide a wide range of services in collaboration with a Doctor of Medicine (MD) or a Doctor of Osteopathic Medicine (DO) and can also serve as a PCP.

 - Licensed practical nurses (LPNs) are state-licensed caregivers who have been trained to care for the sick.

 - Registered nurses (RNs) have graduated from a nursing program, have passed a state board examination, and are licensed by the state.